 How can you maximize electric scooter battery life?

-You can prolong battery life by storing the scooter fully discharged, charging it with a current of under 2 amps, and not operating the scooter when it is too cold (below 32 F) or too hot (above 114 F).
+You can prolong battery life by storing the scooter charged to 50%, charging it with a C-rate below 1, and not operating the scooter when it is too cold (below 32 F°) or too hot (above 114 F°).

 When storing for prolonged periods of time, make sure to top the batteries periodically.
 When storing for very long periods of time, make sure to charge them periodically so they are not being stored completely discharged.